Destruction of German memorial to right-wing terror victim prompts investigation | DW | 04.10.2019

 The vandalism of the Zwickau memorial comes as Germany is seeing an uptick in violence and threats from far-right extremist groupings and individuals.

-The murder of German politician Walter Lübcke in the central state of Hessen in early June, which is being treated as a politically motivated terror attack, prompted criticism that the German government was once again downplaying the threat of far-right extremist violence.
+The murder of German politician Walter Lübcke in the central state of Hesse in early June, which is being treated as a politically motivated terror attack, prompted criticism that the German government was once again underestimating the threat of far-right extremist violence.
 The German police and army have struggled to deal with right-wing sympathizers among their ranks.

 Saxony: Strong far right